GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

 ## Robonomic Expansion Parameters

-This table compiles all parameters explicitly or implicitly referenced in this document.
+This table compiles all parameters explicitly or implicitly referenced in this document, considered likely subjects of future study, if not future Asimov Parameters.

 Definitions are in plain English, pseudocode shows basic implementation (e.g., as variables or functions), sample values are reasonable defaults based on context, and explanations describe what the sample implies for simulation behavior.
 Parameters are grouped by section for clarity.

 | Parameter | Definition (English) | Pseudocode | Sample Value | Explanation of Sample Value |
 |-----------|----------------------|------------|--------------|-----------------------------|